rohitpatwa/leetcode/Readme.md

 702. Search in a Sorted Array of Unknown Size : Start with r=1.
 Keep doubling r until reader(r) > target.
 Perform Binary Search between r/2 and r.
 116. Populating Next Right Pointers in Each Node : This solution is in O(n) space.
 Do level order traversal and create links within the level.
 117. Populating Next Right Pointers in Each Node II : This is O(1) space.
 Create parent, child and child_head nodes.
 Move parent node horizontally and create links in child nodes.

-#################################### STM #########################################
+547. Friend Circles : Keep a set of seen people.
+Now iterate on people from 1 to N, only those who are unseen.
+Do BFS on all it's unseen friends and mark all of them as seen.
 40. Combination Sum II : Similar to finding subsets problem.
 Here find subsets whose sum is equal to target.
 Sort candidates and skip repeat numbers.
-235. Lowest Common Ancestor of a Binary Search Tree
+235. Lowest Common Ancestor of a Binary Search Tree : Use BST property.
+If both p and q are less than root, recurse on root left, similarly for root right.
+Else return root.
-236. Lowest Common Ancestor of a Binary Tree
+236. Lowest Common Ancestor of a Binary Tree : LCA returns a node if it finds at least 1 of p and q in given tree.
+If we find 1 node in left tree and 1 in right sub tree, return root.
+654. Maximum Binary Tree : Find the max value and its index from the list.
+Create a node with max val. node.left = func(nums[:idx]), node.right = func(nums[i+1:]).
+346. Moving Average from Data Stream : Keep a queue of size k.
+Keep pushing numbers until capacity and return average.

+#################################### STM #########################################

 937. Reorder Data in Log Files
-654. Maximum Binary Tree
 259. 3Sum Smaller
 713. Subarray Product Less Than K
 686. Repeated String Match
-346. Moving Average from Data Stream
 734. Sentence Similarity
 299. Bulls and Cows
 246. Strobogrammatic Number